kevin-foster-uk/kevin-foster-uk.github.io/content/posts/team-structure-mars/index.md

 **The Flaw:** Shared Responsibility, No Clear Ownership

 The project's structure created a deadly ambiguity.
 Two brilliant teams worked on different components, but the responsibility for the interface between them was shared and unclear.
-This "multi-team component" approach meant the data handoff was a fragile process, relying on documentation and human communication—a system guaranteed to fail under pressure.
+This "multi-team component" approach meant the data handoff was a fragile process, relying on documentation and human communication, a system guaranteed to fail under pressure.
 No single team was empowered to own the integrity of the entire thruster data stream.

 **The Fix:** Designing Teams for Clear Ownership